About Debra Parmley

 Debra Parmley is a multi-genre author who was traditionally published in 2008 and now has her own press, Belo Dia Publishing Incorporated.
 Belo Dia is a “Beautiful Day,” in Portuguese.

-She wrote her first novel after a challenge to write her first novel and make it a western, by Dusty Richards, a western author.
-During the writing, her western wanted to be a romance.
-So her first novel became a western historical romance.
-A Desperate Journey went on to achieve third place in another contest put on by Bobbi Smith, a western historical romance author, and then it was a finalist in the American Title II contest put on by Dorchester Publishing and Romantic Times Booklovers Magazine.
-Before the contest was over she had landed an agent and he sold her book a year later in a traditional deal with a one hundred dollar advance to Samhain Publishing.
-A Desperate Journey came out in ebook in 2008 and in print in 2009.
+When Dusty Richards, a well-known western author, challenged her to write her first novel and make it a western, she took the challenge and began writing Gone to Texas.
+As she wrote, the story wanted to be a romance.
+Her first novel, now re-titled A Desperate Journey, went on to achieve third place in a contest put on by Bobbi Smith, a western historical romance author, and then it was a finalist in the American Title II contest put on by Dorchester Publishing and Romantic Times Booklovers Magazine.
+Before the contest was over Debra had landed an agent and he sold her book a year later in a traditional deal with a one hundred dollar advance to Samhain Publishing.
+A Desperate Journey came out as an ebook in 2008 and came out in print in 2009.
 She’s been writing romance ever since.

-Fascinated by fairy tales and folktales ever since she was young, she has always ended her stories with a happy ever after.
+Fascinated by fairy tales and folktales ever since she was young, she always ends her stories with a happy ever after.
 She has written romance in many sub-genres.
 Debra enjoys spreading love, one story at a time.

 Debra loves travel and adventure in her life and action and adventure in her stories.

-In her Butterflies Fly Free series she writes about flappers in the 1920’s.
+In her Butterflies Fly Free series she writes about flappers in the 1920s.
 Each book focuses on a different flapper and her freedom or lack of freedom.
 Trapping the Butterfly is book one.
 Dancing Butterfly is book two.
-Book three, Exotic Butterfly, will be out in 2021.
+Book three, Exotic Butterfly, will be out in 2023, and a fourth book set in the Outer Banks of North Carolina will follow.

-An Air Force veteran’s wife, Debra writes military romantic suspense and is a contributor to the Brotherhood Protectors World with Montana Marine; Defensive Instructor; Marine Protector; Blind Trust; A Triple C Ranch Christmas Wedding, and Montana Delta Rescue.
-She has written in the Special Forces Operation Alpha World with Protecting Pippa; Split Screen Scream, (out of print), and Protecting Zarifah.
-Her contemporary romances with a military hero are Aboard the Wishing Star, Check Out, book one, and Check In, book two.
+An Air Force veteran’s wife, Debra writes military romantic suspense and is a contributor to the Brotherhood Protectors World with Montana Marine; Defensive Instructor; Marine Protector; Blind Trust; A Triple C Ranch Christmas Wedding, Montana Delta Rescue, and Montana SEAL Protector.
+Her contemporary romances with a military hero are Aboard the Wishing Star, Check Out, and To Catch an Elf which will be out in 2023.

 Her futuristic dystopian trilogy, The Hunger Roads, features a SEAL hero.
-Book one, A Change of Scenery, is available but being rewritten and will release as Another Change of Scenery.
-Down a Back Road, book two will release in 2022.
-Into the Convergence Zone, the last book in the trilogy will release in 2022.
+Book one, A Change of Scenery, is being rewritten and will release as Another Change of Scenery.
+Down a Back Road, book two will release in 2023.
+Into the Convergence Zone, the last book in the trilogy will release in 2023.

 An adventurous soul, Debra loves to travel.
 She ran Fantastic Journey Travel, a boutique travel agency in Bartlett, TN, and has set foot in over thirteen countries.
 She once escorted a bus group through Scotland into the highlands, has stayed in over the water huts in Tahiti and Moorea, and dined on the beach on Bora Bora while watching Tahitian fire dancers.
 She walked the plank of a pirate ship off the coast of Grand Cayman in the Caribbean and kayaked through the mangroves in the dark of night in Puerto Rico to see bioluminescence in the water.
 In Turkey, she convinced her husband to take the bus to Ephesus to visit the farmers market though no one they met on the bus or in the town the entire day spoke English, and Debra and her husband didn’t speak Turkish.
-Debra is that adventurous.
-She is afraid of heights but she climbs lighthouses.
-She has a phobia of deep water but she walked the plank of a pirate ship in the Caribbean.
-To Debra, life is an adventure meant to be fully lived, not watched on the sidelines.
+Debra is adventurous.
+She climbs lighthouses because she is afraid of heights.
+She has a phobia of deep water but walked the plank of a pirate ship in the Caribbean.
+To Debra, life is an adventure meant to be fully lived, not watched from the sidelines.

 Her stories and poems often include things she has seen and learned on her travels.